-Hotels closed for at least a calendar month due to COVID-19 outbreak are to be marked as Closed (with "Temporary/Renovation Closed" status) with an anticipated reopening date where available.
-Hotels marked as "Temporary/Renovation Closed" assume closed status, have no available inventory during the renovation period, and therefore have no impact on the performance of competitive sets or industry segments.
+Hotels closed for at least a calendar month due to COVID-19 are to be marked as Closed (with "Under Renovation" status) with an anticipated reopening date when available.
+To be reopened in our system, hotels need to reconfirm to STR (census@str.com) their reopening date 3 days prior.
+Hotels marked as "Under Renovation" assume closed status, have no available inventory during the renovation period, and therefore have no impact on the performance of competitive sets or industry segments.